evanx/mpush-redis/README.md

 "Universal JavaScript" is of course compelling for web development.
 As a web developer, I favour JavaScript, especially now with ES6 (arrow functions et al) and ES2016 (async/await sugaring of ES6 promises/generators).

+I believe that Redis, Node, ES2016, React and stateless microservices are relatively simple, pragmatic and productive.
+Moreover they are complementary technologies:
+- Redis is great for shared state and asynchronous messaging, to enable stateless microservices
+- microservices are simple to write
+- Node is great for small codebases like microservices
+- ES2016 async/await is great for Node

 My "stretch goal" would be demonstrating a resilient auto-scaling distributed webserver.
 I believe that this can be implemented relatively easily by leveraging a Redis Cluster for persistent message storage and shared memory/state for "stateless" microservices.
 I also favour Redis as a tool for metrics/monitoring and service orchestration.

 I'd interested in applying that to a news publishing platform, that retrieves article data stored in Redis, and uses React "templating" to render web pages.

 ### Further reading